cdapio/cdap/docs/developer-guide/source/examples/ResponseCodeAnalytics/index.rst

 Overview
 ========
-This example demonstrates a simple application for real-time streaming log analysis—computing the number of occurrences of each HTTP status code by processing in real-time Apache access log data.
+This example demonstrates a simple application for real-time streaming log analysis—computing the number of occurrences of each HTTP status code by processing Apache access log data.

 The example introduces the basic constructs of the Continuuity Reactor programming paradigm:
 Applications, Streams, Flows, Procedures and DataSets.